AdobeDocs/federated-audience-composition.en/help/compositions/activities/scheduler.md

 >[!CONTEXTUALHELP]
 >id="dc_orchestration_scheduler"
 >title="Scheduler activity"
->abstract="The **Scheduler** activity allows you to schedule when the workflow gets started.
+>abstract="The **Scheduler** activity allows you to schedule when the audience composition gets started.
 This activity should be considered as a scheduled start.
-It can only be used as the first activity of the workflow."
+It can only be used as the first activity of a composition."

 The **Scheduler** activity is a **Flow control** activity.
 It allows you to schedule when the composition gets started.
 This activity should be considered as a scheduled start.
 It can only be used as the first activity of the composition.